The 2022 SVE group photo.

 (5) have demonstrated maturity, initiative and curiosity about the world in general.

 The Summer Veterinary Experience has a competitive application process.
-Please complete the application if you would like to be considered.
-The application is open March 1 through April 15.
-We communicate decisions to applicants in early May.
-The application has closed for this year, but please check back in March 2023 to access the application.
+The application is open March 1 through April 15 each year.
+We expect to communicate decisions to applicants in early May.
+The application has closed for this year, but please check back in March 2024!